This article covers:

-When you create new facts in CaseFleet, there are a few tricks that can save you a lot of time in the long run, while also making your cases more readable and compelling.
-These recommendations are based on our own experience using and building CaseFleet, as well as our experience litigating cases.
+When you create new facts in Casefleet, there are a few tricks that can save you a lot of time in the long run, while also making your cases more readable and compelling.
+These recommendations are based on our own experience using and building Casefleet, as well as our experience litigating cases.

 Avoid Compound Facts